 South African Inventions: What was invented by South Africans and when?

-South Africa has a rich history of innovation and invention across various fields.
-Here are some notable South African inventions, along with brief descriptions of what they are, when they were invented, and by whom:
+with brief descriptions of what they are, when they were invented, and by whom:

 Kreepy Krauly (Pool Cleaner):